Malcolm Vaughan: Biography

 Born Malcolm James Thomas, in Abercynon, South Wales, he spent much of his childhood in the village of Troedyrhiw, near Merthyr Tydfil after his family relocated there, and sang with the local choir.

 He first appeared as a stage actor in 1944 when he was cast in Emlyn Williams's comedy The Druid's Rest at the St. Martin's Theatre in London's West End and went on to appear at the London Hippodrome in the musical comedy Jenny Jones, where his singing abilities were first noted by the critic James Agate who said of him that he was "allowed to talk too much and sing too little".
 He followed this up with a role in a variety show organized by the bandleader and impresario Jack Hylton, and a part in the Thornton Wilder play The Skin of Our Teeth at the Piccadilly Theatre, which was directed by Laurence Olivier and also appeared in the first stage production of the popular BBC Children's Hour programme The Adventures of Larry the Lamb in which he was Dennis the Dachshund, and was an errand boy in the film Bedelia alongside Margaret Lockwood.

 He was called up for National Service in 1947, and served with the Army in Egypt and Greece, but returned to acting after being demobbed and appeared in Aladdin and Dick Whittington on ice in Brighton, and in 1952 teamed up with three other vocalists to form the Welsh Street Singers and also went on to support Old Mother Riley in pantomime, then appeared in the revue Going Gay in Eastbourne in 1953, where he befriended the comedian Kenneth Earle.
 The pair decided to form a double act, but did not like the sound of "Earle and Thomas".
 However, after trying out different names they settled on "Earle and Vaughan".
 In 1963, Malcolm Thomas changed his name by deed poll to Malcolm Vaughan.

 Alongside Earle, Vaughan became the straight man in half of a comedy double act in variety theatre.
 It was here that his singing career began to develop thanks to his strong voice and after the BBC disc jockey Jack Jackson saw Earle and Vaughan performing at the Chiswick Empire in 1955.
-Jackson was impressed with Vaughan's impersonation of Mario Lanza and arranged an audition with the head of HMV Records Wally Ridley.
+Jackson was impressed with Vaughan's impersonation of Mario Lanza and arranged an audition with the head of His Master's Voice, Wally Ridley.
 Ridley encouraged Vaughan to record popular ballads of the day and Vaughan had his first hit with "Ev'ry Day of My Life" in 1955.
 The song reached No. 5 in the UK Singles Chart.
 "Ev'ry Day of My Life" was the first of many hits he achieved throughout the latter half of the 1950s, three other major releases being "St. Therese of the Roses" in 1956, 1957's "My Special Angel" and "More Than Ever" ("Come prima") in 1958.